OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

-Personal Data We Collect Personal Data We CollectpspmainpersonaldatawecollectmoduleSummary Microsoft collects data to operate effectively and provide you the best experiences with our services.
+Personal Data We CollectPersonal Data We Collectmainpersonaldatawecollect Summary

+Microsoft collects data to operate effectively and provide you the best experiences with our services.
 You provide some of this data directly, such as when you create a Microsoft account, submit a search query to Bing, speak a voice command to Cortana, upload a document to OneDrive, or contact us for support.
 We get some of it by recording how you interact with our services by, for example, using technologies like cookies, and receiving error reports or usage data from software running on your device.
-We also obtain data from third parties (including other companies).Full text
+We also obtain data from third parties (including other companies).

+Full text

 Microsoft collects data to operate effectively and provide you the best experiences with our services.
-You provide some of this data directly, such as when you create a Microsoft account, submit a search query to Bing, speak a voice command to Cortana, upload a document to OneDrive, complete a survey, or contact us for support.
+You provide some of this data directly, such as when you create a Microsoft account, submit a search query to Bing, speak a voice command to Cortana, upload a document to OneDrive, or contact us for support.
 We get some of it by recording how you interact with our services by, for example, using technologies like cookies, and receiving error reports or usage data from software running on your device.
 We also obtain data from third parties (including other companies).
 For example, we supplement the data we collect by purchasing demographic data from other companies.
 We also use services from other companies to help us determine a location based on your IP address in order to customize certain services to your location.

 The data we collect depends on the services and features you use, and includes the following.